ClojureBridge/curriculum/TEACHING.md

 You may skip bonus sections and a module to fit with a workshop progress.
 However, to go over part.
 2 capstone apps, some bonuses should be covered.
-For example, Turtle and Twinkle use sequences and let binding.
-Snowflakes app is the easiest to try out.
+For example, Turtles Walk, Twinkle Little Star, and later steps of Snowflakes use sequences and let binding.
+If your students come to these apps, it's a good idea to get back to main curriculum.

+Step 1-3 of Snowflakes app are the easiest to try out.
 It just needs a flow control in addition to the part.
 1 app.
-Global Growth is quite a high level app and only for very advanced students.
+While Global Growth is quite a high level app and only for very advanced students.
 Copy&pasting code only won't take so long, but it requires REST API and ring/compojure knowledge.
+Snowflakes and Twinkle are fun apps and worth trying out.

 The slides and the narrative curriculum are the exactly the same files.
 The slide forms are what you show on the projector in front of